Brendan McKay Could Follow Ohtani as MLB's Next 2-Way Star

 And maybe one day, perhaps sooner than later, they will.

-"Hopefully it will become a thing, the two-way player," Rays starting pitcher Nathan Eovaldi says.
+"Hopefully it will become a thing: the two-way player," Rays starting pitcher Nathan Eovaldi says.
 "It would be cool to see."

 Tampa Bay manager Kevin Cash has yet to see McKay except on video—he wasn't in major league camp this spring—but he is well aware of what is going on.
 Both with McKay, and beyond.